 - Now place the cover holding device back into position.
 Place the bottom ring (the one with the external nodes into the groove of the housing and turn it until it is back in his original position.
 Than place the second plate on top and screw the 2 tight together.
-This will block any moveement of the device.
+This will block any movement of the device.
 It now is ready to take the cover.

-- Remains to place the stock cover on front of the housing and fix it with the 2 screws provided.
+- Remains to place the stock cover on front of the housing and fix it with the stock screws.
+Should you not have those, you may use 2 countersunk screws M5x16. - Should you use a cover different in height to the stock cover check length of screws as needed.